makandz/synduce/deliverable-1/planning.md

 <p align=center><b><em>As a researcher, I want to visualize log outputs in an intuitive manner in order to better understand Synduce’s output.</em></b></p>

 *Acceptance Criteria*:
-* Given the input from the user, the output from Synduce’s synthesis is displayed in a intuitive manner
+* Given the input from the user, the output from Synduce’s synthesis is displayed in an intuitive manner

 #### Story #3
-<p align=center><b><em>As a general user I want to sign up and signin in order to access a personalized Synduce experience including personal files.</em></b></p>
+<p align=center><b><em>As a general user I want to sign up and sign in in order to access a personalized Synduce experience including personal files.</em></b></p>

 *Acceptance criteria*:
 * Given an account registration page, a user can sign up for an account, which then redirects them to their homepage.